dblqr/arch/README.md

 When a build and release for the application takes place, the helm chart is versioned and released and pushed up to a chart repository (ECR in the example).
 This allows use to promote the same artifact through the entire CI/CD pipeline.

-From there, the CI/CD deployment process triggers an API call to argocd to deploy the specific version of the helm chart which contains the released application.
-The deployment targets the specific environment based on where the the deployment process is in the merge queue.
+From there, the CI/CD deployment process triggers an API call to ArgoCD to deploy the specific version of the helm chart which contains the released application.
+The deployment targets the specific environment based on where the deployment process is in the merge queue.

 As apart of the deployment process we will also utilize pre/post hooks for certain actions like database migrations or running post scripts.